jakub-kocka/esp-gpio-tool/README.md

 The input file is expected to be in the YAML format.
 The file is expected to have a `chip` keyword in the header of the file.
 Without this header, the tool will assume the configuration file is for ESP32.

 The body of the file should contain your assignment of the GPIOs.
 A pin number is used as a key and a function as a value.
-Duplicated keys are not allowed by the YAML format but the value can be a single function or an array, however, it is not recommended to use the pin for multiple functions.
+Duplicated keys are not allowed by the YAML format but the value can be a single function or an array.
+However, it is not recommended to use the pin for multiple functions.

 Example: